 Sharks In The Water?
 FEMA Tries To Fight 'Fake News' As Florence Hits

 FEMA is rolling out a new tool as it begins to deal with now-tropical storm Florence.
-It's a rumor-control web page.
+It's a rumor-control webpage.

-Unfounded rumors — what might be called "fake news" — have been a problem in coping with recent disasters, according to Gary Webb, a professor and chair of Emergency Management and Disaster Science at the University of North Texas.
+Unfounded rumors — what might be called "fake news" — have been a problem in coping with recent disasters, according to Gary Webb, a professor and chair of emergency management and disaster science at the University of North Texas.

 "Disasters do create a great deal of uncertainty, confusion and anxiety," Webb said, "and, as a result, there is the potential for rumors to propagate."